RedPointGlobal/redpoint-rpi/docs/redpoint-ai.md

 | RPI services running | The build and rule-generation jobs run server-side, not in the desktop client.
 The **Integration API** (or client) *submits* the job; the **Execution Service** *executes* it, with the **Node Manager** assigning the work.
 All three must be running, and the Execution Service must have the NLP configuration so it can reach Azure (see Step 3, "What the chart wires"). |
 | CLI tooling | `az` (Azure CLI) and `helm`. |

-> Azure OpenAI model availability and version strings vary by region and change over time.
-Choose a supported chat model that is available in your region.
-The examples below use placeholders for version strings; substitute the version Azure offers you.
+> Azure OpenAI model availability, version strings, and deployment types vary by region and change over time.
+Choose a supported chat model available in your region — see [Region availability for Foundry Models sold by Azure](https://learn.microsoft.com/azure/foundry/foundry-models/concepts/models-sold-directly-by-azure-region-availability).
+The examples below deploy the tested `gpt-5.1` / `2025-11-13` (Global Standard); substitute the model and version Azure offers in your region.
+Step 2 lists the full tested deployment.

 </details>